SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/03-deployment.md

 3. Read the [Configuration section](02-configuration.md) of the documentation and setup your values file.

 :::info
-You can merge the differet values file examples from different steps of the documentation into a single file, or use multiple values file and let Helm merge them.
+You can merge the different values file examples from different steps of the documentation into a single file, or use multiple values file and let Helm merge them.
 For example, you can do the following:
 ```